 1. Make fermented dough

-In a medium bowl mix together 1 cup of rye flour, 3 tablespoon of all-purpose flour, ½ teaspoon active dry yeast and water.
-Cover the bowl with a plastic wrap and place the bowl in a warm place for 3-5 hours.
-It will increase in size by 1 ½ - 2 times.
+In a medium or large bowl mix together 1 cup of rye flour, 3 tablespoon of all-purpose flour, ยฝ teaspoon active dry yeast, and warm water.
+Cover the bowl with a plastic wrap or towel and place the bowl in a warm place for 3-5 hours.
+It will increase in size by 1 ยฝ - 2 times.

 2. Prepare the soaker